Regulated RetailOperator playbook

 6. Audit and recall response

 Every verify / reject decision is timestamped with the manager who made it.
-Every lot is tied to its COA, its manifest, its supplier's license at receipt time, and its sales.
-When a state inspector or a vendor recall asks for "every unit of lot 2026-04-22-A," the answer is one query — not a Friday afternoon of stitching POS receipts to delivery emails to QuickBooks bills.
+Every lot is tied to its COA, its manifest, its supplier's license at receipt time, and its sales where that data is connected.
+When a state inspector, marketplace, internal reviewer, or vendor recall asks for "every unit of lot 2026-04-22-A," the answer should be a structured lookup — not a Friday afternoon of stitching POS receipts to delivery emails to QuickBooks bills.

 The same query works for an internal review: a buyer wants to know how much of that supplier's stock is still on the shelf because they're rethinking the relationship.
 With lot-level data, the answer is immediate.